 Finally, to add a dusty, aged appearance, take your bag outside and toss it in the dirt.
 Dry dirt, that is.
 You’re not trying to get the thing muddy.
 But kick it around in some dust, dirt, or even a sandbox if that’s your style.
 When you’ve got the look and feel you want, just brush off the excess.

-A word of caution: we’re talking about how to age leather, not ruin it.
+A word of caution: we’re talking about how to age and distress leather, not ruin it.
 So don’t go hog wild here - take one careful step at a time and evaluate your progress before moving to the next step.
 Once your bag is distressed, you can’t un-distress it!

 Another word of caution: if your bag is labeled Genuine Leather, this process likely won’t end well for you.
 Remember, Genuine Leather is a catch-all term that really just means “technically leather.”
 It is not made to age well and is not capable of developing an aged leather patina.
 (Check out our article on Types of Leather for more information.)
 Only premium grade leather will develop that vintage patina we love.
+While on the subject of leather, read up on the differences between faux leather and real leather, because you can't distress faux leather either.